erwaen/amigugsrumi-golang/readme.md

 # amigugsrumi-golang

-This repository contains the backend code for the website [anniagumi.lat](https://anniagumi.lat).
+The backend code for the website [anniagumi.lat](https://anniagumi.lat).
 It's responsible for fetching and serving data to display the content on the website.

 ## Overview